NLnetLabs/routinator/source/manual-page.rst

       activation.
 Use this option together with systemd's socket units to allow Routinator running as a regular user to bind to the default RTR port 323.

+rtr-tcp-keepalive
+      An integer value specifying the number of seconds to wait before sending a TCP keepalive on an established RTR connection.
+If this option is missing, TCP keepalive will be enabled on all RTR connections with an idle time of 60 seconds.
+If this option is present and set to zero, TCP keepalives are disabled.

+rtr-client-metrics
+      A boolean value specifying whether server metrics should include separate metrics for every RTR client.
+If the value is missing, no RTR client metrics will be provided.

 refresh
       An integer value specifying the number of seconds Routinator should wait